 - Enjoy stunning panoramic views of all the mountain ranges from Hotel Everest View, the world's highest hotel.
 Marvel at the snowcapped mountain ranges from its viewpoint.

-- Explore Tengboche Monastery, a Tibetan Buddhist monastery en route to Everest Base Camp.
+- Explore Tengboche Monastery, a Tibetan Buddhist monastery en route to EBC.

 - Reaching Everest Base Camp is the ultimate goal of the trek, giving a sense of extraordinary accomplishment.